eraddy/GS---Tech-Refresher-Program/README.md

-# GS - Tech Refresher Program
+# 🧠 GS – Tech Refresher Program

-A self-paced learning program for the new joiners at the GS account.
+A **self-paced technical learning initiative** designed for new joiners in the **GS account** to strengthen their foundational knowledge and coding proficiency.

+---

-## Use Case
+## 🚀 Use Case
-1. Refresh all the basic concepts of the resource
-2. Gets the hand on practice
-3. Covers the main topics required in the production
+1. Reinforce and refresh **fundamental programming and computer science concepts**.
+2. Gain **hands-on practical experience** through structured problem-solving exercises.
+3. Cover **core technical topics** essential for real-world production and project delivery.

+---

-## Sections
+## 📘 Sections

-### Mathematics Problems
+### 🧩 Mathematics Programming Challenges
-Has total 7 problems tha make you think out of the box for solving some of the basic questions of mathematics through coding making you better at the mathematics part of the development
+This section includes **7 algorithmic problems** that enhance **logical reasoning** and **analytical thinking**.
+Each problem focuses on solving mathematical concepts through code, helping developers build a strong foundation in **mathematical problem-solving and algorithmic design** — critical skills for effective software development.

+---

-### String & Pattern Problems
+### 🧵 String & Pattern Programming Challenges
-`You will Pattern and Matcher class of java in this section`
+This section contains **9 problems** centered on **string manipulation**, **pattern recognition**, and **regular expressions (RegEx)**.
+You’ll utilize Java’s `Pattern` and `Matcher` classes to explore text-processing techniques and gain a deeper understanding of **pattern-based data handling** — a vital concept in backend and data-driven application development.

+---